The Easiest Way to Make Your Nonprofit Look More Put-Together (Hint: Templates!)

 Written by

 Most people think templates limit creativity.
-What if they’re actually what creates space for consistency, faster execution, and real creative flow?
+But what if they’re what creates space for consistency, faster execution, and real creative flow?!

-We’ve worked with some of the most brilliant, purpose-driven teams—organizations creating real impact with lean teams, tight timelines, and limited design support.
+We’ve worked with some of the most brilliant, purpose-driven teams, orgs making so much change in the world with lean teams, tight timelines, and limited design support.

-But even the most thoughtful teams get stuck.
-Too many requests.
-Too many versions.
-Too much time wasted on formatting instead of focus.
+But even the most thoughtful teams get stuck with: too many requests and too much time wasted on formatting.

 Templates solve that.
 Not as a shortcut, but as a system.